PiotrG1996/IoT_HX711/README.md

 </br>

 There are two different types of guage to separate shown in live time values of a force and the moment of a force.
-The value is send every second and shown above the label with defined unit.
+The value is sent every second and shown above the label with a defined unit.

 <p align="center">
   <img width="350" height="120" src="img/gaugeblock.png">
 </p>

 This chart plots the input values on a diagram.
-In this case all values from sensor appear on a linear chart.
+In this case, all values from the sensor appear on a linear chart.
 Axes with time and the range of value can be changed as well.
 This can be either a bar or pie chart.
 Each input msg.payload value is converted to a number.
 If the conversion fails, the message is ignored.
-More information about chart properties are well described in a node help section.
+More information about chart properties is well described in a node help section.
 A button under both charts is used to delete all data from saved files.
-It doesn’t affect live time diagram view.
+It doesn’t affect the live time diagram view.
 There is an image of overviewed charts below.